 RAPTOR CENTER DATA:

-Considered to be one of the most common hawks in North America, with approximately one million birds making up the North American population.
-They are very common in the Midwest, and up to 62,000 have been recorded in one year flying over Hawk Ridge in Duluth.
-The broad-winged hawk has no special conservation status in Minnesota, but like all hawks and owls, is protected by state and federal law.
+Considered to be one of the most common hawks in North America with approximately one million birds making up the North American population.
+They are very common in the Midwest, and the record number of broad-wings flying over Hawk Ridge was 160,703 birds in the Fall of 2003!
+The broad-winged hawk has no special conservation status in Minnesota, but like all hawks and owls, is protected by state and federal laws.